-User Interface (UI) Design essentially refers to anticipating end user needs and goals and ensuring components of interface are designed in a manner that makes them easy to grasp, access and use by the end user to attain their end objective.
+User Interface (UI) Design essentially refers to anticipating end-user needs and goals and ensuring components of the interface are designed in a manner that makes them easy to grasp, access, and use by the end-user to attain their end objective.
 UI designing involves all the 3 elements of visual design, interaction design as well as information architecture.

 User Interface design is based on 3 fundamental principles:

 Below are some tips to keep in mind while UI designing :

 - Start the process of designing keeping the user in mind.
 Focus on what the user wants or expects to create an interface that lets end users achieve their objective.

 - An interface should first and foremost have clarity.
 Users should be able to clearly recognize what it stands for, its purpose and interaction with other elements on the site as well as the outcome of using the interface, to be able to motivate them to use the interface as ultimately interfaces are built to promote interaction.

 - Ensure consistency in your interface design so that users are assured that once they learn to perform a particular action, they will be able to repeat the outcome with that action.
 A consistent interface helps users build an understanding of the product or application over time leading to increased efficiency with the same application which in turn drives them to use it more and more.

 - Ensure the interface is designed in a manner that places control in the hands of the end-user.
 They should be able to predict with accuracy the outcome of an interface and what is expected at every step of the interface.
 Any unnotified changes and surprises take control away from the user making the interface less desirable and eventually less used.